desislava-s/guess-the-number/README.md

  [Source code](guess_the_number.py)

 ## 📝 Changelog
+- v1.2: Added guess counter - game now shows how many attempts the player needed to guess the number.
 - v1.1: Added restart option so players can play multiple rounds in a row.
 - v1.0: Initial version of the game.